Daily Weighing Will Help You Lose Weight

 But some of that extra weight is fat, and I don't like that.

-See, I go between two weights, one where I am about 5 pounds lighter and look the best, and one where I am 5 pounds heavier and I am stronger and I feel the best.
+See, I was going between two weights, one where I am about 5 pounds lighter and look the best, and one where I am 5 pounds heavier and I am stronger and I feel the best.

 But I was on my "up" phase and I decided to take off about 10 pounds.
 I gave myself about 3 months to take it off.
 Any faster than a pound a week and I feel weak, my heart races and I am hungry all the time.